-Understanding biodiversity helps us make informed decisions about conservation, land management, and predicting ecosystem responses to environmental changes.
+Understanding biodiversity helps scientists make informed decisions about conservation priorities, land management, and predicting how ecosystems will respond to environmental change.

 D = 1 - Σ(n/N)²